USS Sarsfield: Service in the United States Navy

 In addition to the work she did for the Operational Development Force, Sarsfield also served the Naval Mine Countermeasures Station at Panama City, Florida, from 9 to 14 February 1947; conducted operations for the Underwater Sound Laboratory at New London, Connecticut, from 3 September 1953 until 18 October 1954; and operated out of Newport, Rhode Island, between 8 July and 4 August 1955.

 In 1956, she embarked VIPs for antisubmarine warfare demonstrations out of Key West, and in 1957, underwent overhaul at the Norfolk Navy Yard.
 On 6 February 1958, she joined units of Escort Squadron 14 at Charleston, South Carolina, for antisubmarine exercises.
 Following a cruise as plane guard to the aircraft carrier Leyte in early 1958, she returned to the Operational Development Force at Key West on 15 February.
 In the fall of 1958, Sarsfield entered Charleston Naval Shipyard for another overhaul.
 She departed Charleston on 5 January 1959 and conducted five weeks of refresher training out of Guantanamo Bay, Cuba, after which she returned to Key West and further experimental work.

 Project Mercury

 This employment, testing antisubmarine detection and destruction devices, continued until January 1961, when she was deployed, with shore bombardment responsibilities, to Guantanamo Bay, Cuba.
 Later that year, in June, Caribbean unrest again required the Navy to deploy ships.
 Sarsfield cruised off the coast of Hispaniola.
-In September 1961, Sarsfield took station in the Atlantic as a recovery ship for Project Mercury, the manned space flight program.
+In September 1961, Sarsfield took station in the Atlantic as a recovery ship for Project Mercury, the first human space flight program of the United States.